 - The making of schemes.

-He acted (as junior to Robert Pearce QC) for the University of London in University of London v Prag WTLR 705, where the High Court was asked to construe a charitable trust affecting the Warburg Institute.
+He acted (as junior to Robert Pearce KC) for the University of London in University of London v Prag WTLR 705, where the High Court was asked to construe a charitable trust affecting the Warburg Institute.

 Nathan regularly acts in and advises on professional negligence claims related to his main areas of practice.
 Much of his professional negligence work therefore involves claims brought against barristers, solicitors or accountants in the context of conveyancing, will drafting and IHT planning, although he has also been involved in claims against other property professionals including surveyors and architects.